Sleep Divorce: Tips for a Healthier Relationship and Better Sleep

 When two people's sleep habits conflict, it can lead to arguments and a lack of intimacy.
 Sleep divorce can be a solution to these problems, allowing each partner to get the rest they need while maintaining their relationship during waking hours.

-It's important to note that a sleep divorce is not the same as a traditional divorce and should not be seen as a negative reflection on the relationship.
+It's important to note that it's not the same as a traditional divorce and should not be seen as a negative reflection on the relationship.
 In fact, it can be a positive step towards better communication and compromise in the relationship.

 It's a choice made from a place of understanding and respect - understanding that good sleep is crucial for everyone and respecting each other's need to achieve that restful state in the most effective way possible.